(she/her)

 Attachment-based

-Attachment plays a role in all of our relationships.
-Attachment work may include the neurobiology of attachment, working towards secure attachment, healing challenging family of origin dynamics, healing any relationship ruptures and examining emotional and behavioral patterns in relationships that aren't working for you.
+Attachment influences all of our relationships, including your relationship with your emotional responses and nervous system.
+Attachment work may include the neurobiology of attachment, working towards secure attachment, healing impactful family of origin dynamics, healing any relationship ruptures and examining emotional and behavioral patterns in relationships that aren't working for you.

 Multicultural

-Academic, personal and professional places I have resided in, which includes my autistic ways of knowing; West African, Mexican-Indigenous and Indigenous spiritualities and healing modalities, Vipassana meditation (oldest known meditation in India); and deep academic studies on the histories of the Southern U.S. (including the development of race, class and white supremacy).
-I am transparent and natural at traversing the complexities of cultural spaces, places, dialogues.
+I’ve resided within and traversed dynamic academic, personal, geographical and professional places all through the lens of my autistic ways of knowing.
+Including West African, Mexican-Indigenous and Indigenous spiritualities and healing modalities, Vipassana meditation (oldest known meditation in India); and deep academic studies on the histories of the Southern U.S. (including the development of race, class and white supremacy).
+I am transparent and natural at traversing the complexities of cultural spaces, places, and dialogues.
 We are always cultural in-the-making.